|

 view and evacuated before he could be implicated for inciting a

-and delete evidence that he had visited.
+delete any evidence that he had been

 35.